Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Nine Streets, Shopping Street Christmas Lights, Amsterdam, Netherlands

 For many people, one of the highlights of being in Amsterdam for the December holiday is the shopping.
-Both brand-name stores and boutique shops are found throughout the city – and the Christmas markets Amsterdam are a good place to pick up unique gifts, as well.
+Both brand-name stores and boutique shops are found throughout the city – and the Christmas markets in Amsterdam are a good place to pick up unique gifts, as well.

 Decorating your Amsterdam Accommodations